FavourAkpasi/Machine_Learning/README.md

 # Machine_Learning
 Understanding Data Science and Machine Learning Algorithms using Python

-Below is a General Overview of the Project, more detailed overview of each parts are found in the README of the Folder.
+Below is a General Overview of the Project, more detailed details of each parts are found in the Jupiter notebook of the Folder.

 # Part zero
 ## Data Analysis Overview